 “so what!” you say. “you’ll still be editing them, so it makes no difference”.

 It makes a huge difference.
 If the background remains constant by using a tripod, it can be used to a retouchers advantage and yours.
 Once the unwanted object has been removed, that same piece of background is now “edited” and can be used again for the next shot and remove the object again.
 Simple cut and paste and mask.
-If you move around and change the perspective, zoom the lens or change the height of the camera, the constant have been removed.
+If you move around and change the perspective, zoom the lens or change the height of the camera, the constants have been removed.
 The work has to be done all over again.

 “The Holy Grail of wedding retouching”

 If you had the hindsight to take a test shot before the wedding party were ushered into the scene even better.
 This is the master image.
 The Holy Grail of correcting any mistakes you make.
-If you have this, your photos can be saved so much more easily and cost effectively.
+If you have this, your photos can be saved so much more easily and cost-effectively.

 If you miss a group shot, the master background can be used to cover over guests you don’t want in the shot and any guests you do want can be edited in with relative ease.

 This is similar to shooting RAW.
 RAW contains all the photographic elements in algorithmic form just waiting for you to change them to what you want.
 If you shoot a background first, we can then edit the photo the way we want.
-Once extra shot on the memory card could save you hours of editing.
+One extra shot on the memory card could save you hours of editing.

 If you wish to continue to shoot “handheld” then just bare this in mind.
 It could cost you dearly.